 When looking for survival knives it is nigh impossible to not come across the KA-BAR.
 These were originally produced for the U.S. Marines during World War II, and are so tried and tested and has seen so much field experience and history that most people will not even trust any other brand.
 This a truly an American icon and has remained an all-time favorite for outdoor sportsmen, survivalists and the military and has been vigorous test by generation of U.S. Marines, so much so it has become a standard work knife for a soldier.
-The KA-BAR uses a carbon and stainless mix called 1095 Cro-Van, which is very durable and extremely tough, while at the same time soft enough to have a deadly razor like edge.
-There are many KA-BAR knives, but the most preferred is the seven inch blade that also contains the Kraton G Handle.
+The KA-BAR uses a high carbon steel and stainless steel mix called 1095 Cro-Van, which is very durable and extremely tough, while at the same time soft enough to have a deadly razor sharp blade edge.
+There are many KA-BAR knives, but the most preferred is the seven inch survival blade that also contains the Kraton G Handle.
 Although it comes with leather handle but the Kraton G is far more weather proof.
-The pretty awesome finger guard coupled with the easy to sharpen flat ground edge leaves no doubt why USMC chooses this knife above others as its standard issue.
+The pretty awesome finger guard coupled with the flat ground edge that sharpens easily, leaves no doubt why USMC chooses this knife above others as its standard issue.

 Tracker Survival Knife

-Tracker is another top notch survival knife, designed by the renowned and respected survival expert and tracker, Tom Brown Jr. The blade for the Tracker knife is shorter in length about four and a half inches, but on the whole it has the same length as the KA-BAR.
-The truly unique trait about this knife which sets it apart from almost all other survival knives is the design of its edge and blade.
-A part of the edge is meant for drawknife, the back of the blade has a mini saw on it and shape of the handle and blade make it easy to use for chopping.
+Tracker is another top notch survival knife, well designed by the renowned and respected survival expert and tracker, Tom Brown Jr. The blade for the Tracker knife is shorter in blade length about four and a half inches, but on the whole it has the same blade length as the KA-BAR.
+One of the best and most unique trait about this knife which sets it apart from almost all other survival knives is the design of its edge and blade.
+A part of the edge is meant for drawknife, the back of the knife blade has a mini saw on it and shape of the handle and survival blade make it easy to use for chopping.
 All this combined makes it into something more than a knife: it is a complete survival tool.

 SRK Cold Steel Survival Knife

 Cold Steel is ranked amongst the top quality knife manufacturers, and the SRK Cold Steel is no exception.
-SRK means Survival Rescue Knife, the design of the knife speaks to individual who are looking for a versatile knife that is has the capability of withstanding a lot of abuse.
-The 6 inch long and 3/16 inch thick blade is constructed of purely stainless steel and no carbon making it useful for use near the sea as salt water tends to damage carbon based steel.
-The outer Teflon coating further improves its resistance to the elements.
+SRK means Survival Rescue Knife, the design of the knife speaks to individual who are looking for a versatile knife that is has the capability of withstanding a lot of use and abuse.
+The 6 inch long and 3/16 inch thick blade material is made of purely stainless steel and no carbon making it useful for use near the sea as salt water tends to damage high carbon steel blade.
+The outer Teflon coating further improves its corrosion resistance to the elements.
 The knife’s heavily checkered Kraton grip creates solid hold on the knife even in wet conditions.
-SRK Cold Steel is a highly recommended survival knife that is an all-round fighting and utility knife, and being resistant to salt water makes it all the better and be also used as a companion to carbon based steel knife.
+SRK Cold Steel is a highly recommended survival knife that is an all-round fighting and utility knife, and being corrosion resistant to salt water makes it all the better and be also used as a companion to carbon based type of steel knife.

 SEAL Team Survival Knife

 SOG is one of the leading blade knife producers in the world, and owning up to its reputation their SEAL Team knife is something to brag about.
-This knife was design for extreme abuse.
+This fighting knife was designed for extreme abuse.
 It was built for edge retention, optimum sharpness, tip and blade breaking point, salt water immersion, torsion, acetylene and gas torch resistance on top of durability for penetration, hammering, cutting, prying and chopping applications.
-The blade is .24 inches thick and 7 inches long, and a part of the edge is serrated with the total length of the blade coming to 12.3 inches.
-This is another great must have survival knife.
+The blade extends 7 inches long and it is .24 inches thick, and a part of the edge is serrated with the total blade length coming to 12.3 inches.
+This is another great must have survival knife made in the USA.

 Fallkniven of Sweden A1 Survival Knife

-Fallkniven of Sweden is a great but lesser known producer of knives, but when it comes to the swedes, they know their steel and Fallkniven’s model A1 is no exception.
+Fallkniven of Sweden is a great but lesser well known producer of knives, but when it comes to the swedes, they know their stainless steel and Fallkniven’s model A1 is no exception.
 The swedes are known for making sturdy high quality steel blades, it has been a tradition since the Viking Age.
-It is a full-tang knife with 6.3 inch long blade produced from a high quality steel called VG10 which is a .24 inch thick laminated steel.
-The overall length of the blade is eleven inches.
-Again the handle is checkered and made of Kraton, what makes the blade even better is the finger guard and the lanyard hole it features.
+It is a full-tang knife with 6.3 inch long blade made from a high quality steel called VG10 which is a .24 inch thick laminated steel.
+The overall blade length is eleven inches.
+Again the handle material is checkered and made of Kraton, what makes the blade even better is the finger guard and the lanyard hole it features.
 Though on the steep side with regards to price, if you can spare $200 for a great knife, by all means go for it.